rfueston/SWE6813_TEAM_8_BestMatcher/README.md

 https://sweksu.atlassian.net/jira/software/projects/WEB/boards/3/backlog

-# Scrum Story Point Forcast
+# Scrum Story Point Forecast

 Our sprint forcast for this sprint is 20 points.
 We have decided on 20 becuase this is our first sprint and that gives an average of 5 points per person.
 Since it is our first sprint and the technologies are new we wanted to plan for less incase we ran into any blockers.